POLICIES & PROCEDURES

 • For security reasons students are required to wait inside the building for pickup.

-• Students are encouraged to bring water bottles into the studio, but not food or other types of drinks.
+• Students are encouraged to bring plastic water bottles (no glass) into the studio, but not food, or other types of drinks.

 • Parents/guardians and students must respect the expertise and decisions of the Ballet West Academy faculty.